-Having refused government demands that they move to a reservation, a small band of Nez Perce Indians clash with the U.S. Army near the Big Hole River in Montana.
+Having refused government demands that they move to a reservation, a small band of Nez Perce tribesmen clash with the U.S. Army near the Big Hole River in Montana.

 However, about a quarter of the Nez Perce, most of them stockmen and buffalo hunters, refused to accept internment on a reservation.
 Government pressure to force these last resisters to comply finally led to the outbreak of the Nez Perce War of 1877.
 A small band of warriors—never more than 145 men, though burdened with about 500 noncombatants—fought U.S. soldiers at four major battles.